 Mahatma Gandhi famously said, “An eye for an eye will make the whole world blind.”

 Those who spend effort criticizing others know little of their own flaws.

-Highly self-aware men know deep within themselves they aren’t better than anyone else.
-They respect others despite any differences that may come in between them and others.
+Men who are highly self-aware know deep within themselves that they are not better than anyone else.
+They respect others despite any differences that may come between them and others.